ab77/netflix-proxy/README.md

 This solution will only work with devices supporting Server Name Indication (SNI)[n7].
 To test, open a web browser on the device you are planning to watch content and go to [this](https://sni.velox.ch/) site (`https://sni.velox.ch/`).

+If you want to try the **new version**, with integrated secure authorisation/authentication back-end and local caching DNS resolver, go [here](https://github.com/ab77/netflix-proxy/tree/new-auth).

 **Update March/2016**: Netflix seems to be testing geo-fencing on their media hosts[n8].
 If this is affecting you, add the following block to `/opt/netflix-proxy/data/zones.override` and run `docker restart bind`:

 ```